 Have Fun

-Find something you enjoy; you don’t have to do something boring if running isn’t fun, then dance or take some karate classes.
-Almost all types of movements count- remember exercising is supposed to be interesting; then you’re more likely to keep going with the fitness program.
+Finding something you enjoy can be part of self-motivation; you don’t have to do something boring if running isn’t fun, then dance or take karate classes.
+Almost all types of movements count- remember exercising is supposed to be interesting; then you’re more likely to keep going with your fitness routine.

 Train With A Friend